 Approach DIY with caution

-DIY-ing your day is a popular way to save money, but approach it with caution.
+DIY-ing your day is a popular way to save money, and keep your wedding budget under control, but approach it with caution.
 Sometimes, making things yourself can end up costing more, simply because you don’t have the equipment or access to trade prices like professional suppliers do (stationery, we’re looking at you).
 And sometimes, it can end in disaster because you take on a task that’s too big or more time-consuming than you realised.

 Pick-and-mix planner Laura Devine of Devine Bride knows this well: “My clients often think they can save money with DIY details – and you can if you have the time to spend on it.
 But most people don’t.
 You also need the right tools, and before you know it you’re spending a fortune on glue guns, wire cutters and washi tape!”